Chapter 609 — Criminal Code

 Perjury

-Perjury means making a false statement under oath or affirmation when you do not believe it to be true.
-This includes …
+Perjury means making a false material statement under oath or affirmation in a legal proceeding or required sworn …

 609.485